zalenix/portaldocs/portal-sdk/generated/top-extensions-controls.md

 ***My extension is still using legacy blades (locked or unlocked).
 Is this still applicable to me?
 If yes, do I get the benefits mentioned above?***

-SOLUTION: Even if you are not using template blades, you can reference the MonitorChartPart from the Hubs extension, as specified in [portalfx-controls-monitor-chart.md#legacyBladeUsage](portalfx-controls-monitor-chart.md#legacyBladeUsage).
+SOLUTION: Even if you are not using template blades, you can reference the MonitorChartPart from the Hubs extension, as specified in [portalfx-controls-monitor-chart.md#legacy-blade-usage](portalfx-controls-monitor-chart.md#legacy-blade-usage).

 If there is an Insights/Monitoring Metrics part on your blade already, you can reference the part from Hubs extension instead of referencing the metrics part from Insights/Monitoring extension.
 Because the Hubs extension is always loaded when you load the portal, it will be loaded before the user loads your extension blade.
 Hence, you will not load an additional extension and get significant performance benefits.
-However, for the best performance, we strongly recommend that your extension should use the [Monitor Chart control](#the-monitor-chart control) directly on a template blade.
+However, for the best performance, we strongly recommend that your extension should use the [Monitor Chart control](portalfx-controls-monitor-chart.md) directly on a template blade.
 For more information about migrating to template blades, see [portalfx-no-pdl-programming.md](portalfx-no-pdl-programming.md).

 * * *